Who are the REAL illuminati?

 In the second of his articles on the Search for Truth, occult writer and theologian, John Temple, dispels the misconceptions surrounding the 'illuminati' and attempts to discover what and who they really are.

 Who are the real 'Illuminati'?
-An evil conspiracy of bankers, businessmen and politicians—the so-called 'New World Order', wicked black magicians, alien supermen, or something quite different?
-In response to the many questions we receive from readers about the 'Illuminati' and the conspiracy theories surrounding them, we feel sure that John Temple's sane and reasoned view of the many misconceptions surrounding this subject will appeal to all those who are sincerely searching for Truth rather than fantasy.
+An evil conspiracy of bankers, businessmen and politicians—the so-called 'New World Order', wicked black magicians, alien supermen, or the so-called 'Hidden Masters' who are supposed to 'rule our lives' we read about on the Internet?
+Or are the real Illuminati something quite different?
+We feel sure that John Temple's sane and reasoned view of the many misconceptions surrounding the Illuminati will appeal to all those who are sincerely searching for Truth rather than fantasy.
+In response to the many questions we continue to receive from readers about this subject we updated this article with an afterword on the equally contentious subject of the 'Hidden Masters' in November 2017.

 It has always seemed ironic to me that those who, for reasons best known to themselves, promote the notion of an organised conspiracy of individuals hell-bent on world domination, see no contradiction in calling them the 'illuminati', when any good dictionary will speedily show that the word is derived from the Latin illuminatus, meaning 'enlightened'.
 Perhaps their semantic lapses may be excused given that 'enlightened' is now often coupled with pedestrian terms like 'self-interest', 'business practices' and 'media', the meaning of which have little if any connection with spirituality.
 Like many words derived from other languages, illuminati has lost much, if not all of the sublime meaning it once held in the minds of our wiser forebears.
 So very bad is the press which this word now attracts that it has become a synonym for all that is evil in mankind and in the world.
 Quite why (and how) this misconception has arisen is beyond the scope of this article.
 In passing, I would merely point out that this is not a unique case.
 Today, the words 'pentagram', 'magician' and 'secret' all have very different, and one might add, mostly negative connotations, to their original meaning.
 Much of this is due to ignorance, but much is also due to the nefarious purposes to which the occult and magical arts have been put over the centuries by unscrupulous men and women for their own, selfish ends.
 Yet, despite these etymological distortions, those who have even the most superficial acquaintance with Western and Eastern philosophy cannot be in any doubt that an illuminatus—that is, one who is truly enlightened in the spiritual and mystical sense of the word—is hardly likely to be interested in the manipulative and mendacious pursuits associated with the word 'illuminati' in the popular imagination.